GoInterject/ids-dotnet-api/Examples/handler_pipeline.md

 Each controller will likely represent either a connection to a particular type of data source or a logical collection of endpoints for a series of reports.
 Each endpoint should follow the basic pipeline flow for handling a request.
 See [Working with the request pipeline](#request-pipeline) for more details.

 Using the first example there is an SQLController included in this project already.
 Here is how to create a new controller template.
-This will create the controller with one endpoint, and three classes; one for each of the required interfaces.
+This will create the controller with one endpoint, and four classes; one for each of the interfaces.
+Note that the **IDataConnectionAsync** and **IDataConnection** are interchangeable depending on your needs and only one can be used per endpoint.

 1. Create a new file in the Controllers directory using the naming convention {Name}Controller.cs.
 2. Use code snippets in VS Code to scaffold the controller.
 The prefix is 'c-pipe'.